Polystyrene: Health

-The American Chemistry Council, formerly known as the Chemical Manufacturers' Association, writes:
+The American Chemistry Council, formerly known as the Chemical Manufacturers' Association, wrote in 2011:

 From 1999 to 2002, a comprehensive review of the potential health risks associated with exposure to styrene was conducted by a 12-member international expert panel selected by the Harvard Center for Risk Assessment.
 The scientists had expertise in toxicology, epidemiology, medicine, risk analysis, pharmacokinetics, and exposure assessment.
 The Harvard study reported that styrene is naturally present in trace quantities in foods such as strawberries, beef, and spices, and is naturally produced in the processing of foods such as wine and cheese.
 The study also reviewed all the published data on the quantity of styrene contributing to the diet due to migration of food packaging and disposable food contact articles, and concluded that risk to the general public from exposure to styrene from foods or food-contact applications (such as polystyrene packaging and foodservice containers) was at levels too low to produce adverse effects.

 Polystyrene is commonly used in containers for food and drinks.
 The styrene monomer (from which polystyrene is made) is a cancer suspect agent.
 Styrene is "generally found in such low levels in consumer products that risks aren't substantial".
 Polystyrene which is used for food contact may not contain more than 1% (0.5% for fatty foods) of styrene by weight.
 Styrene oligomers in polystyrene containers used for food packaging have been found to migrate into the food.
 Another Japanese study conducted on wild-type and AhR-null mice found that the styrene trimer, which the authors detected in cooked polystyrene container-packed instant foods, may increase thyroid hormone levels.

 Whether polystyrene can be microwaved with food is controversial.
 Some containers may be safely used in a microwave, but only if labeled as such.
 Some sources suggest that foods containing carotene (vitamin A) or cooking oils must be avoided.

 Because of the pervasive use of polystyrene, these serious health related issues remain topical.

 Fire hazards

 Like other organic compounds, polystyrene is flammable.
-Polystyrene is classified according to DIN4102 as a "B3" product, meaning highly inflammable or "Easily Ignited".
+Polystyrene is classified according to DIN4102 as a "B3" product, meaning highly flammable or "Easily Ignited".
 As a consequence, although it is an efficient insulator at low temperatures, its use is prohibited in any exposed installations in building construction if the material is not flame-retardant.
 It must be concealed behind drywall, sheet metal, or concrete.
 Foamed polystyrene plastic materials have been accidentally ignited and caused huge fires and losses of life, for example at the Düsseldorf International Airport and in the Channel Tunnel (where polystyrene was inside a railway carriage that caught fire).